What Does Insurance for Interior Designers Cover?

 The average cost of insurance for Interior Designer’s Insurance Program can vary on the business structure, their experience in the business, claims history, the amount of property they own, whether or not they have employees or vehicles, and other various underwriting criteria.
 The average cost nationally for a business owner’s policy is about $1200.00 and for E&O you are going to spend another $1500- $1700.
 Worker’s Compensation costs will depend on the number of employees and the resulting annual payroll per classification code.

 Stay Covered & Protected with PenEx’s Insurance for Interior Designers

-Do not risk you and your businesses health, safety, and financial well being by going without an adequate insurance plan for interior designers.
-Contact our skilled agents at PenEx today for a free quote on interior designer insurance and to discover what will best work for you and your business.
+Do not risk your and your business’s health, safety, and financial well-being by going without an adequate insurance plan for interior designers.
+Contact our skilled agents at Pen-Ex: A Villanova Insurance Partners Company today for a free quote on interior designer insurance and to discover what will best work for you and your business.